shakfu/sk-engines/docs/engines/README.md

 Spotykach is a fixed hardware/UI **platform** hosting a swappable DSP **engine** (one chosen at build time via `ENGINE=`).
 This folder documents each shipped engine in detail; this page covers the model they all share.
 There are three **ways to build** an engine (native C++, Faust/cyfaust, gen~/gen-dsp) — see [`../engine-types/`](../engine-types/README.md).
 Companion docs: `docs/architecture.md` (platform/engine design), `docs/engine-layout.md` (which files belong to which engine).

+**Doc split convention.** Each engine's documentation is split by audience:

+- `docs/engines/<name>.md` — **user-facing**: what the engine is and its signature behavior, the control map (knobs/pads/CV/switches), routing/display, SD-card prep + file formats, and the build/flash commands.

+- `docs/dev/<name>-impl.md` — **developer-facing**: architecture and internal data flow, the file-by-file map, implementation constants and risks/watch-items, build-system internals, bring-up status, bug writeups, and the roadmap / "what's left".
+Each engine doc links to its impl notes near the top. (`passthrough` is a minimal reference example and is not split.)

 ## The contract an engine implements

 Every engine implements `IEngine` (`src/engine/iengine.h`).
 The audio lifecycle is required: